l7mp/stunner/README.md

 ## Security

-Before deploying STUNner, it is well-worth being aware of the potential [security risks](https://www.rtcsec.com/article/slack-webrtc-turn-compromise-and-bug-bounty) a poorly configured publicly available STUN/TURN server poses.
+Before deploying STUNner, it is worth evaluating the potential [security risks](https://www.rtcsec.com/article/slack-webrtc-turn-compromise-and-bug-bounty) a poorly configured public STUN/TURN server poses.
 Unless properly locked down by an ACL, STUNner may be used hostilely to open a UDP tunnel to *any* UDP service running inside a Kubernetes cluster (recall our little [trick](#testing) from above).
+Therefore, it is critical to tightly control the portion of the Kubernetes workload accessible through STUNner using an ACL.

 The below security considerations will greatly reduce the attack surface associated by STUNner.
 Overall, **a properly configured STUNner deployment will present exactly the same attack